Tessi-Tms/TmsMediaBundle/README.md

 **Response**

-This will result to a `200 OK HTTP Status Code ` if a valid media is passed; but passing invalid media (i.e media which does not meet the rules defined in your mapping configuration) will result to a `400 Bad Request HTTP Status Code`
+This will result to a `201 Created HTTP Status Code ` if a valid media is passed; but passing invalid media (i.e media which does not meet the rules defined in your mapping configuration) will result to a `415 Unsupported Media Type HTTP Status Code`

 **Parameters description**